GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/gettingstarted.md

 3. Download Android Studio
 4. Clone your forked repository if you haven't already
 5. Open the project in Android Studio

+You can combine steps 4 and 5 by cloning the repository directly into Android Studio using File -> New -> Project from Version Control.